 Back at Bevy's 'Psychic Rescue Squad' they're talking their way through the case of a missing travel agent, and we leave them there.

-This is an odd episode, giving quite a lot of time to the re-enactment of a single case, which is odd given the early claim that psychic detectives have had multiple successes.
+This is an odd episode, giving quite a lot of time to the re-enactment of a single case, which is weird given the early claim that psychic detectives have had many, many successes.
 This makes it all a little hard to judge.
 I mean, I'm not a believer and I would need a lot more than this to convince me.
-By the same token, I am a lot less informed on this sort of thing than I am with the topics of many of these episodes, so I can't easily attack its factual accuracy.
+By the same token, I am a lot less informed on this sort of thing than I am with some of the other topics this show covers, so I can't easily attack its factual accuracy.
 But, Iike I say, debunking is not really the point of these reviews.
 It's just an added bonus you get sometimes.
-You're welcome.

 The episode is nicely creepy; the appearance of hard-headed cops and newspapermen (which, I gather, is what journalists were called in the 1970s) counterpoints Bevie's eccentrics nicely.
 The search for the missing woman is nice and tense, but some of the tension is mitigated by the obvious truth that they wouldn't be showing us this if she wasn't found.
 All up, not a bad episode, a nice sort of slow-moving palate cleanser after the actual information of Martians and the overstuffed Atlantis.